Paratii-Video/paratii-contracts/docs/details.md

 ## ParatiiRegistry

-The ParatiiRegistry is a simple key-value store on the blockchain that holds Paratii general settings.
+The [ParatiiRegistry.sol](../contracts/paratii/ParatiiRegistry.sol) contract is a simple key-value store on the blockchain that holds Paratii general settings.
 In particular, this is the place where the addresses of the deployed Paratii contracts are stored.

 For example, the following call will get the address of the `ParatiiToken` contract: